owid/sdg-tracker.org/pages/gender-equality.md

   Providing women and girls with equal access to education, health care, decent work, and representation in political and economic decision-making processes will fuel sustainable economies and benefit societies and humanity at large.

+  The UN has defined 9 "Targets" and 14 "Indicators" for SDG 5.
+Targets specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
+Below we quote the original text of all targets and show the data on the agreed Indicators.
 featuredImage: /img/uploads/5.svg
 ---